PGY2 Infectious Diseases Pharmacy Residency

 Application

 The applicant must possess a PharmD degree and have completed an ASHP-accredited PGY1 pharmacy residency.
-All applications must be submitted through PhORCAS (Pharmacy Online Residency Centralized Application System) by January 2.
+All applications must be submitted through the Pharmacy Online Residency Centralized Application System (PhORCAS) by January 2.
 The required components of the application include a letter of intent, three references, curriculum vitae, and a pharmacy school transcript.
 An interview is required.

 Matthew L. Brown, PharmD, BCPS, BCIDP Matthew L. Brown, PharmD, BCPS, BCIDP Program Director